KaelSM/timercountdown/README.md

 ## Installation
 - Clone the repository to your local machine.
-- nstall the required dependencies by running `pip install -r requirements.txt`.
+- Install the required dependencies by running `pip install -r requirements.txt`.
+- Run this in your terminal to activate:

   ```bash
   source venv/bin/activate
   ```

-- Run the application by executing
+- Run the application by executing:

   ```bash
   python manager.py
   ```
   in your terminal.

 - Open your web browser and navigate to `http://localhost:5000`.

 ## Usage